wpengine/faustjs/docs/previews/README.md

 ![Headless Plugin Menu](./headless-settings.jpg)

 There are 2 settings that assist in previews.
+The first setting is the location of your frontend.
+You'll need to enter a `Front-end site URL`, which will be `http://localhost:3000` for this example.

-The first one is read-only.
+The second one is read-only.
 It gives you an API secret key that you need to use on your backend for your frontend.

-The second setting is the location of your frontend.
-You'll need to put the base URL which will be `http://localhost:3000` for this example.

 ![Headless Plugin Auth Settings](./headless-settings-auth.jpg)